 For the couple years before I got pregnant, I had stopped eating eggs.
 Then, being pregnant I’ve been back on the egg train.
 They seem to be doing ok with my body for the time being.
 We’ll see if that sticks beyond pregnancy.
-Just in case not, I thought I should make some gooey, fudgy egg-free brownies, so I can still enjoy a favorite treat sometimes if I end up having to get back off the eggs.
+Just in case not, I thought I should make some gooey, fudgy egg-free brownies, so I can still enjoy a favorite treat sometimes if I end up going back off the eggs.
 And lots of you seem to have egg allergies or sensitivities, so this one is a great option for you as well!

 Something about being pregnant